GeneMANIA/genemania/README.md

 ### Website UI

 **Notes:**
+ * Short UI build summary :
+  * Install Node.js and npm
+  * `cd website-ui`
+  * `npm run website`
  * The `website-ui` contains the frontend interface for the website.
 Naturally, JavaScript is used for the UI and the build process, so the build process here differs from the previous Java projects.
 The `website` should pull in the latest UI by calling the appropriate `website-ui` target &mdash; that way, the website always automatically gets the latest UI on each build.
  * The website UI assumes a local development environment, unless deployed to the `website` Java project.
 For local development, the UI assumes the website server resides at `http://localhost:8080/genemania`.
-You can configure this in `js/conf.js`.
+You can configure this in `js/debug/debug.js`.

 **Requirements:**
  1. Node.js & npm